 If you’re wondering about Medicare eligibility in New York, look no further than HealthMarkets.
 We can help you find answers to your Medicare questions.In New York, almost 19% of the state’s total population1 was considered Medicare eligible in 2020, and more than 3.6 million individuals received Medicare benefits.2

-Who Has Medicare Eligibility in New York?
+Who Is Eligible for Medicare in New York?

-- U.S. citizens age 65 or older.
+- You are 65 or older.

-If you’ve established that you have Medicare eligibility in New York, it’s time to review your choices.
+If you’ve established that you are eligible for Medicare, it’s time to review your choices.
 You can opt for the government’s “Original Medicare” or choose an all-in-one plan from a private insurance company.

 There are four parts of Medicare:

 - Part C or Medicare Advantage, which combines Parts A and B